 The Robotic Surgery Research and Training Program at Boston Children’s Hospital provides the most advanced robotic surgery techniques and procedures to the pediatric population and the most advanced training and research to medical professionals.
 Our multidisciplinary staff brings together providers from various subspecialties who work as a team to provide the most comprehensive, consistent, and personalized care to each child.

 "The idea behind minimally invasive surgery is to make as few and as small incisions as possible to accomplish a surgical task....
 People recover tremendously faster with better cosmetic appearances.
 And to see that in kids, it's very rewarding.
 The moment they feel better, they're out the door.
 You just can't keep them down."

 Our program is dedicated to the advancement of minimally invasive technology for pediatric surgery, and we are involved in more than 40 collaborative research projects.

-Pioneers in pediatric robotic surgery, surgeons at the Robotic Surgery Program at Boston Children’s Hospital perform more robotic surgery procedures—and a wider array of procedures—than at any other pediatric hospital in the world.
+Pioneers in pediatric robotic surgery, surgeons at the Robotic Surgery Research and Training Program perform more robotic surgery procedures — and a wider array of procedures — than at any other pediatric hospital in the world.